 Handy, these, if you want to avoid coming home to a drenched house (or at least want a heads up).
 A lot of the traditional ones use alarms to alert you that somethingâs sprung a leak, but what if youâre not home to hear it blaring?

 Moisture detectors can be placed in many places.
-Currently we have one on a washing machine that's outlived expectations (and which we're expecting to fall apart soon), but heaters and sinks are other obvious risk areas.
+Currently we have one on a washing machine that's outlived expectations and will likely fall apart soon, but heaters, bathtubs, and sinks are other obvious risk areas.

 A key consideration is whether you want audible alerts as well as smartphone notifications.
 Not all of these sensors do both.
 Also, what type of notifications do you want?
 A text?
 A call?
 Think about that.
 And also consider what you already have in your home.
 Some of these sensors require a hub, but some can connect directly to Wi-Fi.
 If you want to connect your water sensors with other smart home devices â say, to switch off your lights if a leak is detected â then some will let you do so.
 And in some cases you can use IFTTT to build on the available options.